L118 light gun: Ammunition

 The 105 mm Fd Mk 2 ammunition has two propelling cartridges and a blank cartridge (for saluting purposes).
 The normal cartridge has six propellant increments (charges 1, 2, 3, 4, 4½, and 5).
-Charge 4½, which is charge 5 with the blue charge three bag removed, is peculiar to the light gun and is used only for high angle fire.
+Charge 4½, which is charge 5 with the blue charge three bag removed, is peculiar to the light gun and is used only for high-angle fire.
 A separate "charge super" cartridge is used for firing to maximum range.

 Both charge five and charge super project beyond the end of the metal cartridge case.
-Unlike the M1 ammunition, which is "semi fixed" and loaded as a complete round, 105 mm Fd is "separate, cased"; the shell is loaded and rammed by hand, then the cartridge with propellant is loaded.
-By the time the L118 entered service, propellant sub-zones A and B originally used with the Abbot had been replaced by an aerodynamic spoiler (a ring slipped over the nose of shell to lodge on the ogive) to reduce the minimum range at high angle fire when this was required.
+The 105 mm Fd is "separate, cased"; the shell is loaded and rammed by hand, then the cartridge with propellant is loaded.
+By the time the L118 entered service, propellant sub-zones A and B originally used with the Abbot had been replaced by an aerodynamic spoiler (a ring slipped over the nose of shell to lodge on the ogive) to reduce the minimum range at high-angle fire when this was required.

 The 105 mm Fd Mk 2 rounds were the same as used with Abbot when the L118 was first introduced.
 The ammunition types originally or subsequently in UK service include: